rockstar/lastfmapi/README.md

 are supported.
 You are still required to provide an API key just not the secret.

+Installation is easy.

+    pip install lastfmapi

+Once that's done, you can do something as simple as...

     import lastfmapi

     api = lastfmapi.LastFmApi('<your api key here>')